DufengWang/neighborapp1/README.md

 # neighborapp

-This is an app that helps neighbors connect with each other and has many auxiliary features.
+This is an app that helps neighbors connect with each other and utilizes each other as a safety net.

 How to run it: mongod + npm start.
 Open browsers in both Incognito mode and normal mode, register new users, and all the MVP features listed below should work fine.